IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_part1.md

 9. Fill in the form accordingly and press the button below.
 ![7 CreateCredentials2](https://user-images.githubusercontent.com/31499140/65226101-946c0e00-dac6-11e9-9ee3-85fd895ed1f1.JPG)

-10. Fill in your service account name and give a role project editor.
+10. Fill in your service account name and give a role project editor, by Select Role > Project > Editor.
 Double check the key type is   JSON and click "Continue".
 ![9 CreateCredentials3](https://user-images.githubusercontent.com/31499140/65226498-3ee43100-dac7-11e9-93ee-906235d15137.JPG)

 11. Save the JSON file into your code folder and rename it to "client_secret.json"